 I used the Pomodoro technique: 25-minute segments of focused work followed by a five-minute break.
 Apart from its other benefits, this technique provides a nice and tangible unit to measure time.
 At any point in time I want to be solving this equation:

-We can do interesting things with PP. The simplest estimate of PP is simply a constant number of pomodoros times the number of days left until exams (running the entire marathon at the same speed).
+We can do interesting things with P. The simplest estimate of P is simply a constant number of pomodoros times the number of days left until exams (running the entire marathon at the same speed).
 This is sufficient to give you the first feature of the equation: automatic adjustment to the passing of time.

 The budget as a part of a larger decision-making procedure